“..without the technological expertise Oxford Optronix provides, we could not perform [our] studies”

 Please refer to the individual product pages for in-depth key features and benefits.

-Applications in which our OxyLite™ and OxyFlo™ monitors have been employed together for the simultaneous, single-sensor monitoring of tissue oxygen, blood perfusion and temperature include:
+Applications in which our OxyLite™ oxygen monitors and our OxyFlo™ blood flow monitors have been employed jointly for the simultaneous monitoring of tissue oxygen, blood perfusion and temperature include:

 Intended use statement:

-OxyLite™ (Pro) and OxyFlo™ (Pro) monitors are intended for laboratory, industrial and research use and are NOT medical devices.
+OxyLite™ (Pro) and OxyFlo™ (Pro) are intended for laboratory, industrial and research use only.

-A single, combined oxygen/blood flow/temperature sensor was used to invasively measure the effect of transient global cerebral ischaemia induced by common carotid artery occlusion.
+A single, combined oxygen, blood flow and temperature sensor (product code NX-BF/OFT/O) was used to invasively measure the effect of transient global cerebral ischaemia induced by common carotid artery occlusion.
 The upper trace shows pO2 in units of mmHg, the middle trace shows temperature in units of degrees C, while the lower trace shows continuous blood flow in arbitrary 'blood perfusion units' (BPU).
+A period of baseline is followed by a window of occlusion, then release of the occlusion.

 “I found Oxford Optronix´s group of experts to be knowledgeable, friendly and supportive with regular feedback capable to overcome any challenge.
 The [OxyLite / OxyFlo] system offers a broad range of in vivo applications that provided us the data we require.”